 Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

 Technical or Contact Data from the following parties:

-(a) analytics providers such as Google based inside or outside the EU;
+(a) analytics providers such as Google based inside or outside the UK;

 (b) website or online service hosting platforms such as Iomart or CNC.